740-245-7005 / Hours: 740-245-7395 / email@example.com

 AccessScience provides students with an up-to-date, easy-to-use gateway to scientific knowledge, from basic introductory material to extended article entries and live journal citations in key scientific areas including biology, Earth and environmental sciences, chemistry, physics, and beyond.
 AccessScience links students to the lives and works of world-renowned experts, making science accessible and interesting while increasing scientific knowledge and competence.

 PsycINFO is an electronic bibliographic database providing abstracts and citations to the scholarly literature in the psychological, social, behavioral, and health sciences.
 The database includes material of relevance to psychologists and professionals in related fields such as psychiatry, management, business, education, social science, neuroscience, law, medicine, and social work.
-Users will be prompted to authenticate using their name, student ID number (e.g., s123456789) and PIN to access both on and off-campus.
+Users will be prompted to authenticate using their name, student ID number (e.g., s123456789) and PIN to access when off-campus.

 Pathfinders & Guides: Links to "Pathfinders" and "Guides" are provided.
 These are subject-oriented, self-help bibliographies prepared by the Reference staff, which will get you started on your research.
 They are provided as PDF (Portable Document Format) files.
 (To view or print a PDF file, you will need Adobe's Acrobat Reader.
 If you do not have Acrobat Reader on your computer, you can download the current version for free from Adobe by clicking here.
 See also the link "LibGuides (Research Guides)" for additional online guides and pathfinders.